Rezoning Process

 Step 2.Public outreach

-Rezoning applicants are encouraged to discuss their plans with nearby residents and neighborhood groups, the City Council member who represents the district, the at-large City Council members, and any other interested parties.
+Rezoning applicants are required to provide documentation of their outreach to nearby residents, neighborhood groups and the City Council member who represents the district.
+They are also encouraged to discuss their plans with any other interested parties.

 Step 3.Submit application and pay fee